Where to stay on the Big Island of Hawaii in 2023

 Best things to do in Volcano Village

 The obvious activity is visiting the Big Island’s star attraction: Hawaii Volcanoes National Park.
-Some of the top things to do include hiking (the Kilauea Iki hike is out-of-this-world!), seeing the lava flows, visiting the sulfur banks and the hot steam vents.
+Some of the top things to do include hiking (the Kilauea Iki hike is out-of-this-world!), seeing the lava flows, and visiting the sulfur banks and the hot steam vents.
 Other popular activities are visiting the Thurston Lava Tube, seeing the glowing lava lake in the Halama’uma’u crater, and driving the Chain of Craters road.

 Volcano Village is a rustic little country town.
 There’s not much to see but that’s exactly the beauty of it.
 No better place to unplug than this landscape of lava fields and jungle views.
-You can visit the Akatsuka Orchid Gardens, the local winery or the vast lava fields in the Puna region.
-It’s also perfectly located to visit Punalu’u beach, the most popular of all black sand beaches in Hawaii.
+You can visit the Akatsuka Orchid Gardens, the local winery, or the vast lava fields in the Puna region.
+It’s also perfectly located to visit Punalu’u Beach, the most popular of all black sand beaches in Hawaii.

 Best vacation rentals in Volcano Village